Kennethlaguit/CCM101-mklaguit/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

+# Cloud Computing Course Repository
-# Laboratory 02 - Build the Cloud Infrastructure Blueprint
+Laboratory 02 - Build the Cloud Infrastructure Blueprint

 This laboratory focuses on designing a basic cloud infrastructure blueprint.
-# Cloud Computing Course Repository

 > *A collection of activities, outputs, and learning resources for Cloud Computing.*